HZcohort/DiNetxify/README.md

 #### 3.2.3 Comorbidity strength estimation

-After constructing disease pairs, the updated `DiseaseNetworkData` object is used with the `DiseaseNetPy.comorbidity_strength()` function to calculate the relative risk (RR) for each disease pair, which serves as the comorbidity strength between diseases.
+After constructing disease pairs, the updated `DiseaseNetworkData` object is used with the `DiseaseNetPy.comorbidity_strength()` function to calculate the relative risk (RR) and phi-correlation for each disease pair, which serves as the comorbidity strength between diseases.
 Additionally, this function performs certain statistical computations (e.g., counting the number of individuals diagnosed with disease D1 and the number of individuals exhibiting temporal D1 → D2 disease pairs) that help determine the temporal directionality of the disease pairs.

 The following example code show how to use `DiseaseNetPy.comorbidity_strength()` function.